MSCI-245-342/multiuser-lab-assignment/instructions.md

 <%= link_to 'Home', root_path %> |
 <%= link_to 'List All Users', users_path %>
 ```
 For the list of users (`app/views/users/index.html.erb`), we'll also remove the flash notice so that it isn't duplicated.
 Also, the link to destroy (delete) a user won't work for us because it relies on javascript, and so we'll change it to a form submit.
 By the way, there are ways to use CSS to style a submit button as a link if needed.
 Do not turn the destroy action into a GET request!
 Destructive actions should not be done via GET requests.
-Make your `index.html.erb` match the below:
+Make your `index.html.erb` match the below (compare them before deleting the old one):

 ```erb
 <h1>Users</h1>